 Rizatriptan (By mouth)

 Treats migraine headaches.
-This medicine is triptan.
-It does not prevent migraines.
+Does not prevent migraines.

 When This Medicine Should Not Be Used